docopt/docopt.hs/README.md

 Docopt.hs
 =========

-### A Haskell port of python's [docopt](http://docopt.org).
+A Haskell port of python's [docopt](http://docopt.org).

 ----------

-Want a command-line interface?
-Want it to be flexible?
-Want to stop worrying about how to build the parser you have in mind?
+## Want a command-line interface *without* building a parser?

-How about writing your help text first, and using *that* to build your parser!
+How about writing your help text first, and getting a parser for free!

 Save your help text to a file (i.e. `USAGE.txt`):